-Theme editing best practises
+Theme editing best practices

-Why edit your themes?
+Why edit your themes

 When Thematic initially creates your themes it does so independently and tries to group your themes in a way that makes sense.